Skip to main content

 RHS + ICE + AMP

 The entry-level alternative.
-NELDA swaps GC for AMP (Anatomy, Morphology & Physiology, ~75 items) and is most often delivered as a 230-item combined sitting across a 60-day testing window.
+NELDA swaps GC for AMP (Anatomy, Morphology and Physiology, 80 items) and is delivered as a 230-item combined sitting (AMP 80 + RHS 75 + ICE 75) in 180 minutes total testing time, scheduled within a 60-day testing window.
 Targeted at assistants who have completed a short program or are working under direct supervision.

 03 — Component reference